Phase 0

 • MPO referral as Project of National Interest

-• First Nations partnership framework
+• First Nations engagement and equity framework

 Detailed plan